Blogger Logo

 Blogger Emblem

 The evolution of identity moved in leaps and bounds: the logo was either simple or complex, constantly alternating.
 The simplification was to use an icon with a single “B.” And the complication was to return the text part.
-A balanced emblem is now in use in the full version – both with graphics and inscriptions.
+A balanced emblem is now in use in the full version, with both graphics and inscriptions.

 Blogger Symbol